larscom/ngrx-store-storagesync/README.md

       // will ignore all keys with success / loading inside the 'app' feature state { stateKey: 'app', ignoreKeys: ['success', 'loading'] },

-      // will ignore only 'success' on feature.auth
+      // will ignore object 'auth' with key 'success' inside the 'feature1' state
-      // NOTE: for now, ignoring keys like 'auth.success' will only go 3 levels deep max
-      // if you need deeper ignoring, don't use the '.'
-      { stateKey: 'feature', ignoreKeys: ['auth.success'] }
+      // ignoring keys with 'object.key' can only be used in pairs (so, object.key.object doesn't work) { stateKey: 'feature1', ignoreKeys: ['auth.success', 'loading'] }
     ],
     // defaults to localStorage
     storage: window.localStorage